xueno6/Gurobi_stuff/README.md

 In GUROBI1.ipynb we show simple code of using gurobi to solve MIPs

 In GUROBI_cbCut_cbLazy.ipynb we show the use of callback and the difference between cbCut and cbLazy(cut).

+In GUROBI_Branch&Bound.ipynb we show an example of branch and bound aglorithm.